stephenverderame/cpp_book/src/testing/doxygen.md

 # Doxygen

 Doxygen is a popular tool to generate documentation from the comments we write in code.
 It can generate HTML, XML, LaTeX, and more.
 Doxygen recognizes a lot of commenting styles but probably the most popular are three slashes `///` and Javadocs style `/** */`.
-If using Javadocs, we'll probably want to set `JAVADOCS_AUTOBRIEF` to true in the configuration file so the first line (until the first period) is recognized as a brief description.
+If using Javadocs, we'll probably want to set `JAVADOCS_AUTOBRIEF` to true in the configuration file so the first line (or until the first period) is recognized as a brief description.
 Otherwise, a brief description will require an explicit `@brief` tag.

 Documentation comments typically go right before the thing they are documenting.
 We can put them right after however, if the first character of the comment is `<`.